Ricardo Libório: University of Central Florida (UCF)

 Libório has made an impact at the University of Central Florida (UCF) through his BJJ club structure, classes, and events.
 Master Libório, in August 2018, came to UCF and helped restructure the UCF MMA club and transformed it into a BJJ club through a new organizational system and welcoming culture.
 At the end of 2018, the club had 30 members.
 By 2020, the club had 250 members, was the largest sports club at UCF, and had the second-highest female participation rate out of all other sports clubs.

 On August 26, 2019, he created the first BJJ college class to be offered by a university in the U.S. from a world champion and coach.
 In 2020, Libório continued by adding a level 2 intermediate class to the establish beginner class schedule.
 His classes and club have reached hundreds of students.

-In March 2018, Librio, through the International Brazilian Jiu-Jitsu Institute (IBJJI), sponsorship of Martial Arts Nation, and affiliation with the Institute of Sports and Social Justice at UCF, hosted the first Florida collegiate Jiu-Jitsu in-state competition Resenha or "hangout" event.
+In March 2018, Librio hosted the first Florida collegiate Jiu-Jitsu in-state competition Resenha or "hangout" event.
 The event focused on getting people who usually are fans off the stands and participating in Brazilian Jiu-Jitsu.
 Furthermore, essential topics of the event included learning more about the sport's mental and physical benefits, including helping with self-defense, anxiety, depression, focus, and self-confidence through a "Mat and Chat" system developed by Libório.
 In total, over 350 people participated, and 85 Black Belts from across the U.S. came to the event.